Iron-Stag-Games/Iron-Stag-Games.github.io/docs/lync/index.md

 ::: tip DISCLAIMER
 Does not apply to `OPEN` and `BUILD` modes, which currently rely on [Lune](https://lune-org.github.io/docs) to build a place file.

+The Lune dependency will be dropped when Roblox releases their protobuf file format.

 See [getting-started/installation#lune-dependency](/lync/getting-started/installation#lune-dependency).
 :::